Long Beach California

-The Main Kitchen for the various restaurants on board
+The Main Kitchen

 A male entity, dressed as a ship’s cook, has been seen by the cooks and busboys of the Queen Mary’s eating areas.
 He enters the kitchen and then suddenly vanishes.

-Also witnessed and reported are self-moving dish ware, lights which turn off by themselves and kitchen utensils that disappear.
+Also witnessed and reported are self-moving dish ware, lights which turn off by themselves, and kitchen utensils that disappear.

 His ghastly screams are heard by visitors and staff.

 Entities of stow-aways (The engine mechanic mentioned below has some company.)